ENSTABretagneRobotics/oculus_ros2/oculus_ros2/tests/tests_plan.md

             1. If you are in a quiet environement you can take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
 IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that the sonar ping make more audible noise in in 750 kHz (mode 1) than in 1200 kHz (mode 2).
 Put back the sonar to the water.
     - `ping_rate`
         1. Set the frenquency to 750 kHZ (`ros2 param set /oculus_sonar frequency_mode 1` in ROS CLI).
+        1. For all ping_rate possible (mode 0, 1, 2, 3 and 4) (This could be usefull to use rqt parameter configure rather than ROS CLI)
+            1. Open RTQ (make sur to sur your workspace is sourced).
+            1. Check the frequency of update in the topics `/oculus_sonar/ping` and `oculus_sonar/status` is correspondig to the ping_rate mode TODO(hugoyvrn, Explain more).
         1. If you are in a quiet environement.
 For all ping_rate possible (mode 0, 1, 2, 3 and 4) (This could be usefull to use rqt parameter configure rather than ROS CLI)
             1. Take the sonar out of the water **WARNING DO NOT KEEP THE SONAR OUT OF WATER.
 IF THE SONAR START TO HEAT UP PUT IT BACK ON WATER** and chek that the sonar ping rate is coherent.
 Mode 0 is slower than mode 1.
 Mode 1 is very slower than mode 2.
 Mode 2 is very very faster than mode 3.
 Mode 3 is faster than mode 4.
 Put back the sonar underwater.
         1. Test standby mode